Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 It also didn’t help that I started to get a little more interested in the secondary characters, specifically the two that are the leads in the next book.
 I felt like their stories and relationships weren’t fully explained and were left unresolved so I’m looking forward to seeing what is in store next.

 After reading the synopsis, I thought we would start the book right when Beau moves into the house but it actually starts about a month after.
 So by that point, they’ve established a bit of a relationship, though it is fair from romantic.
 However, I had a hard time seeing why they liked each other at the start because I didn’t see them build their initial relationship.
 I definitely started to see it as I continued to read because they actually spend some time together but it took far longer than I expected to get on bored with their relationship.

 I appreciated Between Everything and Us more once I finished it because I appreciated the realistic, raw edge it had to it.
 I just feel like if there was more focus on some plot aspects and less on others, this would have been a great read.
-So while it missed the mark, I’m still continuing on with the series because it has some potential.
 If you want a true coming of age new adult read, this is the one you want!